Sovereign's Medal for Volunteers: Eligibility and selection

 The medal is intended for an individual whose unpaid, voluntary contributions, behind-the-scenes, provide extraordinary help or care to individuals or groups in the community.
-Nominees must have brought honour to Canada through their work, and may belong to any age group; recipients typically have not previously been recognized by a national or provincial honour.
+Nominees must have brought honour to Canada through their work, and may belong to any age group; recipients typically have not previously been recognized by a national honour.

 An independent advisory committee meets to review submissions.
 Once a nomination for a candidate is received, research is undertaken to confirm facts and a summary of information about each candidate is presented to the advisory committee for review.
 The committee submits recommendations to the governor general.

-The certificate and lapel pin are presented to recipients by a dignitary, such as a lieutenant governor, territorial commissioner, or mayor.
-On occasion, the governor general presents the medal during regional visits.
+The certificate and lapel pin are presented to recipients by a dignitary, such as a lieutenant governor, territorial commissioner, mayor, or the executive head of a non-profit organization.
+On rare occasions, the governor general presents the medal during regional visits.

-All previous honouree of the Caring Canadian Award will receive the Sovereign's Medal for Volunteers.
-As of November 30, 2017, the award has been presented to over 3300 Canadians across the country.
+All previous recipients of the Caring Canadian Award received the Sovereign's Medal for Volunteers.